The Gentle Sex

 The Gentle Sex is a 1943 British black-and-white romantic comedy-drama war film, directed by Leslie Howard and Maurice Elvey and narrated by Howard.
 It was written by Moie Charles and produced by Concanen Productions, Two Cities Films, and Derrick de Marney.
 It was Howard's last film before his death.

 Synopsis

 The documentary-drama follows seven women from different backgrounds who meet at an Auxiliary Territorial Service training camp.
 "Gentle" British girls, they are now doing their bit to help out in World War II: driving lorries and manning ack-ack batteries.
-Leslie Howard provides slightly sarcastic narration throughout the film.
+Leslie Howard provides gently ironic narration throughout the film.

 The girls are allowed to socialise at organised dances with local male troops.
 Music is contemporary (big band swing) and dancing includes the jitterbug.
-Several of the girls find romance.
+Two of the girls find romance.
 The narrator points out that "war is never kind to lovers".